apify/apify-docs/sources/academy/platform/getting_started/actors.md

 ![Actor configuration](./images/seo-actor-config.png)

 This is where we can provide input to the Actor.
-The defaults here are just fine, so we'll just leave it as is and click the green **Start** button to run it.
+The defaults here are just fine, so we'll leave it as is and click the green **Start** button to run it.
 While the Actor is running, you'll see it log some information about itself.

 ![Actor logs](./images/actor-logs.jpg)